basarat/typescript-book/docs/arrow-functions.md

 Lovingly called the *fat arrow* (because `->` is a thin arrow and `=>` is a fat arrow) and also called a *lambda function* (because of other languages).
 Another commonly used feature is the fat arrow function `()=>something`.
 The motivation for a *fat arrow* is:
 1. You don't need to keep typing `function`
 2. It lexically captures the meaning of `this`
+2. It lexically captures the meaning of `arguments`

 For a language that claims to be functional, in JavaScript you tend to be typing `function` quite a lot.
 The fat arrow makes it simple for you to create a function
 ```ts